 - Normalize the table structure: Design the table structure reasonably to minimize data redundancy and improve query efficiency.

-- Choose appropriate SQL data types: Select the most suitable SQL data type for each column to reduce storage space and enhance query speed.
+- Select appropriate SQL data types: Choose the most suitable SQL data type for each column to reduce storage space and improve query speed.

 Common SQL data types include: